Glatzli/model_comparison_codes/README.md

 model intercomparison study

 ToDo:
-- Do I have to interpolate WRF-model in attrs of netCDF file: lambertian conformal?
-UM (which projection)?
-   Is ICON data now on a regular lat/lon grid or in WGS84? to have a uniform grid interpolate all to lat lon as ICON tried to use rotated pole grid to have least error near Ibk
-   UM: rotated north pole: subtract rotated_latitude_longitude from coords to have regular grid
-   WRF: scipy 2d interpolation

-- complete PCGP calc for Arome & ICON: works now, need to implement calculation of AD_gamma (calc aspect ratio) Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
+- complete PCGP calc for Arome & ICON: works now
+  Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
 But I'm doing that with my AD calcs, right?

   Is resolution of DEM and models comparable?
 No!